safalsamyog/Learning_django/README.md

 #Day 4

-Today I learn completely about Django Templates Language such as filter , if tag ,  fortag , Time ,date , year , filter etc..
+Today I learn completely about Django Templates Language such as filter , if tag ,  fortag , Time ,date , year , filter etc.. and i learn how use templates in applications

 ![1](https://user-images.githubusercontent.com/74084097/169994339-201c2696-23fa-491e-bfa2-af1db34968d1.png)